Girlfriend: Daunte Wright was 'just gasping' after shooting

 Albrecht-Payton said Wright’s hands “were never on the wheel” and that the car moved away from the scene because his foot was on the gas.

+As Salvosa waited for backup and ambulances, about 8 1/2 minutes passed from the moment of the crash before officers moved in to begin trying to help Wright.
+Salvosa’s body camera footage shows that officers at the scene of the crash did not immediately know that Wright had been shot.

+In her opening statement, prosecutor Erin Eldridge told the jury that after Potter shot Wright, she didn’t try to render aid and didn’t immediately call in the shooting.

-Prosecutors also called the wife and the daughter of a man who was in a car struck by Wright's after he was shot, to testify about the toll the crash took on his health.
+Prosecutors on Thursday also called the wife and the daughter of a man who was in the car struck by Wright's to testify about the toll the crash took on the man's health.
 Denise Lundgren Wells testified that her father, Kenneth Lundgren, had health issues before the crash but that his decline accelerated afterward.
 He is now in his 80s and in hospice care, she testified.

-Video dominated the first day of testimony, with officers' body cameras and the police car's dashcam that showed Potter threatening to shoot Wright with a Taser as another officer tried to pull him out of his car.
+Video dominated the first day of testimony, with officers' body cameras and a different police dashcam that showed Potter threatening to shoot Wright with a Taser as another officer tried to pull him out of his car.
 After she shot him with her gun, Potter can be heard saying, “I just shot him. ...
 I grabbed the wrong (expletive) gun!"

-A car crash can be heard after Wright drives away and Potter — who Engh said had never previously fired her gun or Taser while on duty during her 26-year career — can be heard wailing uncontrollably afterward, “Oh my God.
-Oh my God!” before she crumples over.

 A mostly white jury was seated last week in the case, which sparked angry demonstrations outside the Brooklyn Center police station last spring just as former Minneapolis Officer Derek Chauvin was on trial 10 miles (16 kilometers) away for killing George Floyd.

-Engh told jurors that Potter made a mistake when she grabbed the wrong weapon and shot Wright after he attempted to drive away while she and the other officers were trying to arrest him.
+The defense says Potter made a mistake when she grabbed the wrong weapon and shot Wright.
+But they also say that she would have been justified in using deadly force because Wright was about to drive away with one or both of Wright's fellow officers endangered.

 Potter, who told the court she will testify, was training a new officer when they pulled Wright over for having expired license plate tags and an air freshener hanging from the rearview mirror.